AdobeDocs/certification.en/help/certifications/ame/ame-m-architect.md

 * Given a model to review, explain the concept of detours in the lifecycle modeler
 * Given an online advertising or organic social or content, recommend an approach for reporting
-* Illustrate how to validate Marketo Engage reporting in tracking lifecycle changes
+* Illustrate how to validate [!DNL Marketo Engage] reporting in tracking lifecycle changes
 * Identify metrics to use in a given report type
 * Identify how to track multi-channel attribution to evaluate ROI
 * Identify and describe the pros and cons of different attribution models